“Great opportunities to help others seldom come, but small ones surround us daily.” – Sally Koch

 Other ideas to consider:

-In January, English classes will be taught at Grandview via Zoom.
+English classes taught at Grandview.
 Contact Jan Garner (email@example.com) for information on how to sign up to help.